 Nasdaq requires issuers to comply with certain standards to remain listed on its exchange.
-We have received a delisting notice from Nasdaq as a result of the closing bid price of our common stock being below \$1.00 per share for 30 consecutive business days.
+On November 2, 2023, we received a delisting notice from Nasdaq as a result of the closing bid price of our common stock being below \$1.00 per share for 30 consecutive business days.
 Our common stock may be involuntarily delisted from Nasdaq if we fail to regain compliance with the minimum closing bid price requirement of \$1.00 per share.
+The notice has no immediate effect on the continued listing status of the Company's common stock on the Nasdaq Capital Market, and, therefore, the Company's listing remains fully effective.